Mark-Bosco/Clear-Meals/README.md

 - I don't think we need to store Meal type inside any other types, investigate that
 - Maybe make meal menu slide up from the bottom
 - Empty daily log message
+- Add gestures
    - Add a swipe feature to increment/decrement serving size by its default value
 - Add FatSecret Attribution
+- Add animations
-- Add animations and sounds
+- Add sounds
-- Upload to google play or
+- Upload to google play